-Advanced Intersection Signage
+Advanced Intersection Signage 4-"E" Area of Focus: Engineering Countermeasure Definition: The installation of new or supplemental intersection warning and/or lane use signs provide additional warning to the driver that they are approaching an intersection.
+This provides them with additional time to take appropriate actions to adjust speed, change lanes, scan for traffic or pedestrians, etc. Types of crashes affected: Angle, Rear End, Head On Left Turn Locations for use: High risk/crash intersections or those with a higher proportions of improper lane use, turn, and signal violations.
+Estimated Safety Benefit: Advanced Street Name Sign: 1.6 percent reduction in all crash types of all severities Stop Ahead Pavement Markings: 31 percent reduction in all crash types of all severities Estimated Cost Tier: Minimal - Low

+Improve Traffic Control Visibility

 4-"E" Area of Focus: Engineering

-Countermeasure Definition: <text></text>

-Types of crashes affected: Angle, Rear End, Head On Left Turn

-Locations for use: High risk/crash intersections or those with a higher proportions of improper lane use, turn, and signal violations.

-Estimated Safety Benefit: Advanced Street Name Sign: 1.6 percent reduction in all crash types of all severities Stop Ahead Pavement Markings: 31 percent reduction in all crash types of all severities

-Estimated Cost Tier: Minimal - Low

-Improve Traffic Control Visibility 4-"E" Area of Focus: Engineering Countermeasure Improve the visibility and conspicuity of traffic control devices Definition: through the appropriate use of retroreflective posts, LED signs, warning sign installations, signal head backplates, etc. Source: cts.umn.edu Types of crashes affected: Angle, Rear End, Head-on Left Turn Locations for use: Intersection of all traffic control types and around or along vertical and horizontal curves.
-Estimated Safety Benefit: Various Estimated Cost Tier: Low - Moderate
+Countermeasure Definition: Improve the visibility and conspicuity of traffic control devices through the appropriate use of retroreflective posts, LED signs, warning sign installations, signal head backplates, etc.

+Types of crashes affected: Angle, Rear End, Head-on Left Turn

+Locations for use: Intersection of all traffic control types and around or along vertical and horizontal curves.

+Estimated Safety Benefit: Various

+Estimated Cost Tier: Low - Moderate